CookieVersion2nd/Portfolio/README.md

 I focus on gameplay systems, client-server communication, UI scripting, data persistence, procedural generation, and debugging.

-## 🔘 Button Simulator — Flagship Project
+## 🔘 Button Simulator — My Biggest Project

 A large-scale Roblox simulator built around a fully customizable, config-driven core loop — procedural generation, progression, and a shop system, all designed so values can be changed without touching the underlying logic.